ivangfr/springboot-mesos-marathon-keycloak-openldap/README.md

   docker.mycompany.com/simple-service:1.0.0
 ```

-- To see the startup logs of `simple-service`, run the following command
+In order to see the startup logs, run the command below
 ```
 docker logs simple-service -f
 ```

-- Test `GET /api/public` endpoint
+Once the service is up, you can use `curl` to test the public endpoint
 ```
 curl -i http://localhost:8080/api/public
 ```

-It will return:
+It will return
 ```
 HTTP/1.1 200
 It is public.
 ```

-- Stop container
+To stop container run
 ```
 docker stop simple-service
 ```